THEN & NOW Famous Oil Painting Location Photos TILT-SHIFT Oil Painting Photo Comparisons.

 The Town Hall at Auvers July 1890 is a painting by Vincent van Gogh, painted in mid-July of 1890.
 It is based on the view Van Gogh had when he ventured out in the street from the Auberge Ravoux, a small inn, where he stayed in room number 5.
 Sitting at the outdoor cafe on the sidewalk outside Auberge Ravoux on July 14, 1890, Bastille Day, Vincent painted Auvers-Sur-Oise's small town hall, which was partly obscured by trees, which he removed and thinned in his painting.
 Along with different canvases, he painted from his brief period in Auvers-Sur-Oise, for example, The Church at Auvers (see description above) and paintings of houses with thatched roofs, this depiction appears to be reminiscent of scenes from the northern scenes of Van Gogh's adolescence and youth.

 During the nineteenth century, various well-known artists lived and worked in Auvers-Sur-Oise, including Paul Cézanne, Charles-François Daubigny, Camille Pissarro, and Jean-Baptiste-Camille Corot.
 Daubigny's house is now a museum where one can see paintings by the artist.
 On the off chance that you stroll along the river from Auvers toward Pontoise you would see be able to various perspectives which figured in the artworks of Pissarro.

-Click The Town Hall at Auvers July 1890 if you like the oil painting and want to purchase it
+Click The Town Hall at Auvers July 1890 by Vincent Van Gogh if you like the oil painting and want to purchase it

-Van Gogh, Vincent — Vincent Van Gogh Olive Trees in a Mountainous Landscape
+Van Gogh - Vincent Van Gogh Olive Trees in a Mountainous Landscape

 Olive Trees in a Mountainous Landscape Then & Now Photo and Oil Painting.